SpineEventEngine/base/tools/dart-code-gen/README.md

    for which the tool must generate validation code.
  - Required option `--destination` specifies the path to the file into which the validation code must be written.
 If the file does not exist, it is created.
- - Option `--standard-types` specifies a Dart package which contains standard Protobuf type:
+ - Option `--standard-types` specifies a Dart package which contains standard Protobuf types.
+   The default value of this option is `spine_client`.
+The package should contain types:
-    - declared in `google.protobuf.*` package;
+     - declared in the `google.protobuf.*` package;
      - declared in the base module in Spine.
-   The default value of this option is `spine_client`.
  - Option `--import-prefix` specifies the path prefix for `.pb.dart` files generated for types listed in the `descriptor`.
 Defaults to an empty path, implying that the generated files are located in the same directory as the `destination`.